Crisis on Earth-X: Part 4

 The heroes return to Earth-1, and Iris, Felicity, Kara, and the others are rescued by the returned heroes and the Waverider crew.
 Jefferson is also affected by Martin's injuries, so Martin uses the serum to separate the Firestorm matrix, dying from his wounds.
-Jefferson tells Martin's family of his fate; they, along with the Legends and Barry's team are devastated by Martin's death.
+Jefferson tells Martin's family of his fate; they, along with the Legends and Barry's team, are devastated by Martin's death.
 His death spurs the heroes to declare war on Earth-X's Nazi forces.
 When the Nazis attack Central City, the heroes counter their assault.
 Harry, at the helm of the Waverider, destroys the Wellenreiter after the heroes disable its shield.
 Barry spares Thawne and allows him to escape; Thawne vows to return.
-During battle with Kara, Overgirl's solar radiation goes nuclear and Kara carries her into space, where her body explodes, killing her; Oliver kills a grief-stricken Dark Arrow soon after.
-After Martin's funeral, Kara and Alex return to Earth-38, Ray returns to Earth-X, and Leo decides to temporarily remain with the Legends.
+During the battle with Kara, Overgirl's solar radiation goes nuclear, and Kara carries her into space, where her body explodes, killing her; Oliver, despite giving Dark Arrow a chance to stand down, kills his grief-stricken doppelgänger soon after.
+After Martin's funeral, Kara and Alex return to Earth-38, Ray returns to Earth-X, and Leo decides to temporarily join the Legends.
 John Diggle, an ordained minister, officiates Barry and Oliver's weddings with Iris and Felicity, respectively.